MicrosoftDocs/azure-docs/articles/data-share/how-to-share-from-storage.md

 ## Receive data

-The following sections describe how to set up your storage account to receive data.
+The following sections describe how to receive shared data.
 ### Prerequisites to receive data
 Before you accept a data share invitation, make sure you have the following prerequisites: